eclipse-openj9/openj9-docs/docs/xgc.md

          -Xgc:breadthFirstScanOrdering

 : This option sets the scan mode for GC operations that evacuate objects in the heap (scavenge operations (`gencon`) and copy forward operations (`balanced`)) to breadth first mode.
 The scan mode reflects the method for traversing the object graph and is also known as *Cheney's algorithm*.

+### `classUnloadingKickoffThreshold`

+         -Xgc:classUnloadingKickoffThreshold=<value>

+: Where `<value>` is equal to the number of class loaders plus the number of anonymous classes that are loaded since the previous class unloading operation.

+: This option sets a threshold that is used to start an early concurrent global GC cycle due to recent class loading activity.
+The default value is 80000.

+: This option  is applicable to the following GC policies: `gencon` and `optavgpause`.

+### `classUnloadingThreshold`

+         -Xgc:classUnloadingThreshold=<value>

+: Where `<value>` is equal to the number of class loaders plus the number of anonymous classes that are loaded since the previous class unloading operation.

+: This option sets a threshold that is used to trigger an optional GC class unloading operation in a global GC cycle, irrespective of how the global GC cycle is triggered.
+The default value is 6.

+: This option  is applicable to the following GC policies: `gencon`, `optavgpause`, and `optthruput`.

 ### `concurrentScavenge`